Allocating Secret Santas with a Substitution Cipher using Clojure

 (recur buyers))))

 I solved this with a recursive approach which simply zipped the buyers with another randomly shuffled buyer.
-In the event that a buyer had been paired with themselves, the action would be repeated.
+In the event that a buyer was paired with themselves, the action would be repeated.

 (defn secret-santa [file]